5 Days In Tikehau itinerary

 Where to Stay in Tikehau

 Tikehau is still an off-the-beaten-track stop in French Polynesia but it does offer a wide range of accommodations.
 For luxury, choose between the remote and pampering Pearl Beach Resort or the more secluded Ninamu Resort.
 For a more traditional stay, pensions are the way to go.
-The Relais Royal is the most upscale, followed by the more simple albeit perfectly situated Tikehau Village and Pension Hotu.
+The Tikehau Paradise (formerly the Relais Royal) is the most upscale, followed by the more simple albeit perfectly situated Tikehau Village and Pension Hotu.
 If those are full, look towards Pension Justine and Pension Aito Motel Collette.
 Finally, if you’re traveling to Tikehau on budget, have a look at Pension Coconut Beach

 overwater bungalows in Tikehau Pearl Beach Resort - french polynesia